iqis/iqis/content/vitae.md

 #### Metaphor
 Master Generalist in Analytics / Garden City, NY / Nov 2017 - Sep 2018

-- Lead team on market research and digital strategies for multiple clients in consumer goods manufacturing industry
+- Lead team on market research and digital strategies for multiple clients in consumer goods industry
 - Develop an integrated web traffic, e-commerce & ad spending reporting platform with Google Analytics, Google Search Ad 360, eBay Sell, Amazon MWS REST APIs, using Shiny and httr on a Linux server
 - Plan and conduct A/B testing on client websites, sharing results for improving creative designs and optimizing search and display buying
-- Product lifecycle analysis with sales, return and specification data to support client's effort in product planning & design
+- Product lifecycle analysis with product sales, return and specification data to support client's effort in product planning & design
-- Ad hoc data profiling, modeling and reporting on clients' request